Ryan Donato Game Preview: Blackhawks vs. Golden Knights

 Donato Stats vs. the Golden Knights

-- On defense, the Golden Knights are one of the stingiest units in the league, conceding eight goals in total (only 1.6 per game) which ranks fifth.
+- On the defensive side, the Golden Knights are one of the stingiest squads in the NHL, giving up 13 goals in total (only 1.9 per game) which ranks second.

 |2023-2024 Season